‘I don’t want to come back to the Capitol’: Raskin recounts his own family’s terror on Jan. 6

 Raskin, separated from his daughter and son-in-law while still in the House chamber, was frantic.

-“I couldn’t get out there to be with them in that office,” he told the senators on Tuesday, “and all around me people were calling their wives and their husbands, their loved ones to say goodbye.
-Members of Congress were removing their congressional pins,” so that the mob couldn’t identify them.
+“I couldn’t get out there to be with them in that office,” he told the senators on Tuesday, “and all around me, people were calling their wives and their husbands, their loved ones to say goodbye.
+Members of Congress were removing their congressional pins” so that the mob could not identify them.

 The chaplain said a prayer, and the members put their gas masks on, “and then there was a sound I will never forget,” Raskin said, “the sound of pounding on the door like a battering ram.”